Keeping Safe as an Interpreter During the COVID-19 Pandemic

 - Wear clothing that can be put directly in the wash once you return home.
 Coats, shoes, pants, and shirts are all exposed to germs within the hospital during a regular day, let alone when COVID-19 is present.
 Once arriving home, change into a completely new outfit and immediately place clothes in the washer at high heat to kill any bacteria.

-- If you are going between hospitals for appointments, bring a new set of clothes for each appointment and change in between.
+- If you are going between hospitals for appointments, bring a new set of clothes for each appointment.
 Keep all potentially exposed clothes in sealed plastic bags.

-- When leaving the hospital and returning home, spray your shoes with a disinfectant spray, such as Lysol, to make sure you are not tracking in germs in the house.
+- When leaving the hospital and returning home, spray your shoes with a disinfectant spray, such as Lysol.
+This is to make sure you are not tracking in germs in the house.

-- Wipe down any devices, such as phones and tablets, and objects used in the hospital, such as your bag, pen and notebook, with a disinfectant when you arrive home.
+- Wipe down any devices, such as phones and tablets, and objects used in the hospital.
+Items including your bag, pen and notebook should be disinfectant when you arrive home.

 - Wash your hands for 20 seconds or more immediately after returning home.